cy-goh/orbslam_height_scale/README.md

         The same is done to all MapPoints in local map (mvpLocalMapPoints).
 Since the coordinate is not homogenous, we first convert the coordinate to homogenous form.
         Then, we transform them to the local coordinate center, rescale by multiplying with scale / old_scale, then transform back to global coordinate center.
         Convert the coordinate back to non-homogenous form.
-    - Track
-        If some time has passed since the last rescaling, I express the need for rescaling there.
-    - CreateInitialMapMonocular
-        I set the baseline of the first 2 frames to be *scale*.
-Every map points is scaled by the same *scale*.
-    - CreateNewKeyFrame
-        After creating new frame, if there is a need for rescaling, Rescale() will be invoked.
 - Frame.cc (and corresponding Frame.h)
 I planned to use AKAZE as the descriptor, but I changed my mind.
 To use AKAZE, I planned to add Image information to the Frame.
 However, this might cause more memory consumption.
 So, the added code is commented.
 Other than that, nothing is changed.